Drakes Supermarkets: Community Dollars

 Drakes Supermarkets has a unique community funding programme called Community Dollars.
 Volunteer organisations that join the programme receive tags to pass on to members who shop at Drakes supermarkets.
 1c in every $1 spent at a Drakes store in South Australia and 2c in Queensland is donated to the nominated charity when the tags are presented at checkout.
 This programme has seen over $500,000 between 2018-2020 donated to non-profit groups across both states.

 Drakes Charity Showbags

 Drakes co-operates with suppliers and Bedford Group to annually release the Drakes Charity Showbags in-store during the Royal Adelaide Show.
 All profits raised are divided between five charities - Bedford Group (Phoenix Society), Royal District Nursing Service, The Queen Elizabeth Hospital Research Foundation, Flinders Medical Centre Breast Cancer Research and St John Ambulance.
 In 2018-2020, over $250,000 was raised and 47,000 bags sold through this initiative.

+Private labels

+Value

+A value brand that competes with Woolworths Essentials, Coles Simply, Metcash Black & Gold and Foodworks Best Buy.